shoot1101/carsound/README.md

 Once you have made the modifications in the vehicles.meta file, save it and restart your FiveM server to apply the changes.

+I am not the creator of the sounds; they all come from the website https://www.gta5-mods.com/

+I am only creating this pack to facilitate its usage.

 Francais :

 Guide de Modification de Sons de Véhicules